zorael/kameloso/README.md

 ### Display settings

-**kameloso**'s text colours are by default set to go well with dark terminal backgrounds.
+**kameloso**'s uses [terminal ANSI colouring](https://en.wikipedia.org/wiki/ANSI_escape_code#3-bit_and_4-bit), and text colours are by default set to go well with dark terminal backgrounds.
 If you have a bright background, text may be difficult to read (e.g. white on white), depending on your terminal emulator.
-If so, pass the `--bright` argument, and/or modify the configuration file; `brightTerminal` under `[Core]`.
-The bot uses 7 colours out of [8-colour ANSI](https://en.wikipedia.org/wiki/ANSI_escape_code#3/4_bit), so if one or more colours are too dark or bright even with the right `brightTerminal` setting, please refer to your terminal appearance settings.
+If so, try passing the `--bright` argument, and/or modify the configuration file to enable `brightTerminal` under `[Core]`.
+If only some colours work, try limiting colouring to those by disabling `extendedColours`, also under `[Core]`.
+If one or more colours are still too dark or too bright even with the right `brightTerminal` setting, please refer to your terminal appearance settings.

 An alternative is to disable colours entirely with `--monochrome`.